 We bought the top 10 microwaves available and put them through a grueling series of tests, spending close to 150 hours to find you which is the best available.
 We split our testing process into four weighted metrics, each with a handful of different tests, to evaluate the performance of each product.
 We ended up conducting over 15 different tests, ranging from microwaving popcorn to seeing if the appliance would slide on the countertop.
 The following sections detail how the Panasonic NN-SD745S did in each metric, and how it compared to the competition.

 The first and foremost task that comes to mind when comparing different microwaves is how well each one heats up food.
 This is why heating is the most important metric of our test and comprises 40% of the overall score.
-The Panasonic NN-SD745S did exceptionally well in this category, earning an 8 out of 10.
-You can see how this compares to the rest of the competition in the chart below.
+The Panasonic NN-SD745S did exceptionally well in this category, earning an 8 out of 10 and delivering one of the best performances of the group, highlighted below.

 There was hardly any temperature variation, only averaging 1.9°F of variation between the three regions.
-This beat out every other model we tested, with the Westinghouse, Samsung MS11K3000AS and the Sharp coming in next, having temperature differences of 2.7°F, 4.3°F, and 4.8°F respectively.
-For our heat map test, we spread a thin layer of molten chocolate over a piece of parchment paper trimmed to the size of the turntable in the Panasonic NN-SD745S and let it solidify.
+This beat out every other model we tested, with the Westinghouse, and the Samsung MS11K3000AS coming in next, having temperature differences of 2.7°F, 4.3°F, and 4.8°F respectively.
+For our heatmap test, we spread a thin layer of molten chocolate over a piece of parchment paper trimmed to the size of the turntable in the Panasonic NN-SD745S and let it solidify.
 After it had cooled, we heated the chocolate in the microwave for one minute and evaluated the results.

 The entire area was evenly melted, with no solid or burned spots.
 We could roll up the piece of parchment paper and no cracks appeared.
 The Panasonic NN-SD745S still did very well in our next two tests, though not quite as perfect as the heat map or Hot Pocket.